laatu08/cyberhack/README.md

 - **React** and **Tailwind CSS** for frontend development
 - **Docker** for containerization
 - **PostgreSQL** for reliable data storage

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team
-- Check the documentation wiki
-- Review the troubleshooting guide above

----

 **VaultGuard** - Securing financial data sharing through advanced tokenization, granular consent management, and purpose-bound access control.